vikranth1918/Sales-Performance-Dashboard-Power-BI-/README.md

 ## 📈 Research Questions
 1. Is the **city of purchase** related to the average ticket size?
 2. Is the **product line** purchased related to the average ticket size?
 3. Is the **customer rating / satisfaction** related to the average ticket size?

+## 🚀 Key Insights
+- **City Impact:** Customers from Guadalajara, Monterrey, and Mexico DF show different average ticket behaviors.
+- **Product Line Impact:** Categories like *Food & Beverages* and *Sports & Travel* contribute significantly to revenue.
+- **Customer Satisfaction:** Higher ratings correlate with increased spending.

+## 📌 Outcomes
+- Reduced manual reporting efforts for store managers and executives.
+- Enabled clear identification of **top-performing products** and **underperforming regions**.
+- Provided a foundation for future **data-driven sales strategies**.

+---

+👨‍💻 **Author:** Vikranth Motapalkula
+🔗 Feel free to connect with me on [LinkedIn](linkedin.com/in/vikranth-motapalkula)